samsuh/2025-learnings/README.md

 - jinsu abt ecc ram sourcing
 - maybe emily abt group food decision app

-10/24 - feeling like i have the basics of eth staking. next up is to try to add and withdraw some eth from a running validator. the biggest factor is finding appropriate ecc ram. but also need to practice other things like having the node go down, and making sure i can bring it back up, and to test if i can bring it back up remotely, or if i need a separate backup node (like rescuenode)
+10/24 - feeling like i have the basics of eth staking. next up is to try to add and withdraw some eth from a running validator. the biggest factor is finding appropriate ecc ram. but also need to practice other things like having the node go down, and making sure i can bring it back up, and to test if i can bring it back up remotely, or if i need a separate backup node (like rescuenode). withdrawal and "top up" second deposit done. waiting for it to go through. short internet outage got tested inadvertently, with a sub-1-min outage that made browsers time out. missed one attestation, but made it back in the next epoch. still need to test computer going down, power going out, and stuff like upgrading clients; maybe simulate a corruptdb after coming back online.